trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 ## Bottom Topography

-Bottom topography can also be added to the model.
+A bottom topography can also be added to the model.
 The most obvious use is when generating three dimensional meshes, where the bottom follows a given profile.
 But topography can also be used to size the mesh, which is useful for the solution of two-dimensional shallow water flows.

-Bottom topography can be defined in one of two ways:
+A bottom topography can be defined in one of two ways:

 * By supplying a functional form, f(x,y)
 * By supplying gridded data in a file